-On the contrary, prepaid plans with or without data are relatively cheap in Italy.
+Prepaid plans with data are relatively cheap in Italy.
 The most popular and reliable Italian mobile-phone companies are TIM and Vodafone.
 (I use TIM and my advise is to go with that company).
 If you go on line you’ll mostly likely find only their regular plans, which require a contract and a monthly payment.
 But in their stores and in many other stores you’ll be able get a prepaid SIM card (a removable chip that slides into the phone), which will remain active as long as you have credit on it—and if you mostly use it to receive calls instead of making them, you won’t need to recharge it during your stay in Italy.
 Please note that not all plans automatically include text messaging.

 A smartphone is also useful for your course’s final project, which consists of an introduction and a slideshow of photographs that you took during your stay in Italy.

 Please be aware that calls from Italy to US toll-free numbers may not route, depending on the originating carrier.
 (In my experience, they never go through).
 If they do route, then the caller would need to pay international dialing charges, just like for any other call to a US local phone number.
 If you expect to be calling your bank or another company or institution, ask them to provide an alternate US local number for international calls.